BayesLIM/BayesLIM/README.rst

 	cd BayesLIM
 	pip install .

-If installed properly, you should be able import it in Python as:
+If installed properly, you should be able to import it in Python as:

 .. code-block:: python